SalesforceCommerceCloud/pwa-kit/README.md

 npm run bump-version -- 1.1.0  # Remove the -alpha.x suffix!
-git commit -am "Version 1.1.0" git checkout master git merge release-1.1.0 git tag v1.1.0 git push --tags  # Circle will publish to NPM
+git commit -am "Version 1.1.0" git checkout master  # Reminder for V2 we use the `v2-master` branch. git merge release-1.1.0 git tag v1.1.0 git push --tags && git push  # Circle will publish to NPM

 # Once done, we need to merge our changes back into develop and prepare for
 # development of the next release.
 Our releases are always planned to be